RACV Logo

 Day 27 - Nuremberg

 Behind its charming façade, Nuremberg also has a turbulent history.
-During WWII, the city was favoured by the Nazis for party rallies; the boycotts of Jewish businesses began here, as did the laws that denied Jewish people German citizenship – known as the ‘Nuremberg Laws’.
+During WWII, the city was favoured by the Nazis for party rallies and many of the anti-Jewish laws began here.
 By 1945, the city was reduced to rubble, including large sections of the Imperial Castle and Old Town.
-Allied powers – the US, Great Britain, France and the Soviet Union – held the Nuremberg Trials here between 1945 and 1946, when Nazi Germany leaders were tried for war crimes and crimes against humanity.
+After the war, Nazi leaders were tried here for their war crimes.

 Freechoice:

 Nuremberg's Castle and City Walls: The historic city of Nuremberg is yours to explore during this active walking tour.
-Explore the cobblestone streets surrounding the Imperial castle and admire the impressive city walls that remain since medieval times.
+Follow the cobblestone streets surrounding the Imperial castle and admire the impressive city walls that remain since medieval times.

 Day 28 - Regensburg